Koffi-Cobbin/pdhs-server2/README.md

 internal document approvals.

 # Main Stream Production
-This is also the main tream production environment.
+This is also the main stream production environment for the server side of our Papperless Document Handling System Application.
 This codes are from our first repository with a few modifications in the code and the project structure.
 New files were also added as per the production requirements.